 - Assist in coordination of paraprofessional staff recruitment, trainings, staff meetings, in-service training sessions, and all appropriate retreats, workshops, or seminars assigned by HRL.

-For additional information, please contact the Associate Director for
+For additional information, please contact our office:

 Housing & Residence Life, SSC 308